swarajkumarsingh/windows-terminal-bash-config/README.md

 # Windows Terminal Bash Configuration

-This repository contains a custom `.bashrc` script tailored for Windows Terminal users.
-It includes helpful functions, aliases, and configurations to streamline development workflows, especially for Docker, AWS, and general command-line usage.
+For all Windows Terminal lovers, this repository contains a custom `.bashrc` script tailored for Windows Terminal users.
+Which runs when the terminal gets initiated It includes helpful functions, aliases, and configurations to streamline development workflows, especially for Docker, AWS, and general command-line usage.

 ---